bhuisgen/neon-webdocs/docs/neon/configuration/loader/modules/parsers/raw/index.md

 # raw

-The `raw` parser loads a resource.
+The `raw` parser loads a resource and store its response.

 - [Example configuration](#example-configuration)
   - [`resource`](#resource)